SQL19/Deep-Learning/README.md

 # Deep-Learning
 This repository explores the latest state of the art techniques in the field of NLP and Image Processing.

-- Framework
-  - Pytorch
-  - Tensorflow
+- NLP (Text Embedding, Semantic Search, Text Clustering)
+- Image Processing (Image Search, Image Clustering, Image Classification)
-- Model
+- Model (CNN, LSTM, Transformers)
-  - Neural Network
-  - LSTM
-  - Transformers

 ### References: